The Methodology

 In a recent session, a member was pricing a new service offer.
 She had arrived at her number by halving what she thought the market could bear.
 We applied the Lifetime Value frame to her existing client relationships, calculated the actual number, and she repriced on the spot — not because the framework told her to, but because the math made the decision obvious.

-In another session, a member had been sitting on a potential host-beneficiary relationship for eight months because he couldn't figure out how to frame the ask.
+In another session, a member had been sitting on a piece of relationship capital for eight months because he couldn't figure out how to frame the ask.
 We built the frame in the session.
 He made the call that week.

 Having someone apply these frameworks to your actual situation, with your actual numbers, is different from reading about them in a book.
 That's the whole point of the room.